davidxv15/Weather-app-frontend/README.md

 - A weather icon based on the current conditions, with nighttime variations.

 **Additional Features**
-* **Animated Background**: A dynamic, calming animated background featuring "firefly-like" orbs.
+* **Animated Background**: A dynamic, calming animated background featuring calming "firefly" orbs.
 * **Responsive Design**: Fully responsive for mobile, tablet, and desktop views.
 * **User-Friendly Interface**: Intuitive UI for an enjoyable user experience.